 We will provide information if this situation changes.

-Measures to combat the spread of the virus have been very effective and thus a step-by-step reopening of social life and businesses has been implemented (all current updates can be found under "Latest Information" on the top of the page).
+Measures to combat the spread of the virus have been very effective and over the summer a step-by-step reopening of social life and businesses was implemented (all current updates can be found under "Latest Information" on the top of the page).
 The government calls on everyone to follow the protective measures that are still in effect, in order to limit the spread of the virus due to the reopening of businesses and social life:

 All measures that are important to protect others - like mouth and nose protection in public places and hand hygiene - will remain an inherent part of our social coexistence.